-Sustainability in the textile industry is a phrase that we hear often today.
-The growing concerns of the industry and other stakeholders regarding the need to eliminate wastage, use different types of sustainable textiles, and make production and operational procedures more efficient have contributed towards the buzz around the same.
+Sustainability in the textile industry in india is a phrase that we hear often today.
+The growing concerns of the industry and other stakeholders regarding the need to eliminate wastage, use different types of sustainable textile, and make production and operational procedures more efficient have contributed towards the buzz around the same.

 More companies and producers are choosing sustainable textile materials today along with considering various other sustainable textile innovations for lowering their environmental footprint and optimizing resource usage.
 Lowering wastage of resources is another key motif at most sustainable textile companies in recent years.